 2) Make a 50 % solution of citric acid.
 You will need 10 ml.

-3) Put 500 ml water in the reaction jar.
+3) Put 500 ml of water in the reaction jar.

 4) Use the pipette to put 5 ml of sodium chlorite solution in the shot glass.